hydroxyhelium/TitanicSurvivalML/README.md

 ### To-Do

-- [x] Read in Train.csv into Pandas dataframe
+- [x] Read in Train.csv into Pandas dataframe.
-- [x] Convert Sex, Embarkment to one-hot encoding
+- [x] Convert Sex, Embarkment to one-hot encoding.
-- [ ] Normalize Fares and Age values
+- [x] Normalize Fares and Age values.
-- [x] Design a Deep Nueral Network using Keras
+- [x] Design a Deep Nueral Network using Keras.
-- [x] Convert train pandas dataframe to tensorflow tensor object
+- [x] Convert train pandas dataframe to tensorflow tensor object.
+- [x] Separate out validation data.
-- [ ] Use Keras API to convert tensor to batches, feed data through DNN to train the model
+- [ ] Use Keras API to convert tensor to batches, feed data through DNN to train the model.
-- [ ] Do pre-processing on test.csv to make tensors
+- [x] Do pre-processing on test.csv to make tensors.
-- [ ] Evaluate the model and Report final accuracy
+- [ ] Evaluate the model and Report final accuracy.